SwimMac/swimmaccarolina.org/src/pages/masters-overview.md

 <div class="w-full md:w-1/2 p-4" markdown="1">
 <h3>Fitness</h3>
-<p>Breathing is normally the biggest obstacle for adults who want to learn and enjoy swimming as a form of fitness.
-Learning to breathe while swimming is about patience and repetition.
-Most adults underestimate themselves and their ability.
-In our program, swimmers will get direction and encouragement from both the coaches and their pool pals.
-Every SwimMAC Masters practice offers different rest interval options for each set in the workout.
-Practices can be modified to fit each swimmer regardless of speed and fitness level.</p>
+<p>In our program swimmers will receive direction and encouragement from both the coaches and their teammates at each practice, creating a positive atmosphere that makes hard work fun.
+Every SwimMAC Masters workout offers different rest interval options for each set.
+Practices are designed to accommodate each individual regardless of speed and fitness level, and we find that many adults underestimate their swimming ability.
+Proper breathing technique is often the biggest obstacle for adults who want to enjoy swimming as a form of fitness, but with patience and repetition our members soon become comfortable and realize the many benefits of swimming for exercise.</p>
 </div>

 <div class="w-full md:w-1/2 p-4" markdown="1">